-Closer personal relationships could help teens overcome learning disabilitiesFebruary 28th, 2013 in Psychology & Psychiatry /
+Closer personal relationships could help teens overcome learning disabilitiesFebruary 28, 2013 in Medicine & Health / Psychology & Psychiatry

 A new study from a Tel Aviv University researcher says that children with learning disabilities develop less secure attachments with mothers and teachers, and that closer and more secure relationships with parents and adults may help them overcome these disabilities.

 In addition to struggling in school, many learning disabled children are known to face social and emotional challenges including depression, anxiety, and isolation.
 Often beginning early in childhood, they become more pronounced during adolescence, an emotionally turbulent time.